nyson/haste-gapi/README.md

 Google API bindings for use with the [Haste compiler](http://haste-lang.org)

-This is a work in progress, expect heavy API changes as I try to make an API that's not horrible to use.
+This is a work in progress, and there may be API changes while I try to design an API that's not horrible to use.
 I am in no way affiliated by Google.

 What is this?
 -----